 Over at Slate, Zachary Meisel and Jesse Pines have a sensationalist article entitled Waiting Doom that describes how hospitals are killing emergency room patients.
-They claim Esmin Green’s death was caused by the length of time that she waited in the E.R. which they blame on the hospital practice of boarding inpatients.
+They claim Esmin Green’s death was caused by the length of time she waited in the E.R. which they blame on the hospital practice of boarding inpatients.
 In their words,

 Despite increasing evidence that crowded E.R.s can be hazardous to your health, hospitals have incentives to keep their E.R. patients waiting.
 As a result, there has been an explosion in E.R. wait times over the past few years, even for those who are the sickest. […] If there are no inpatient beds in the hospital (or no extra inpatient nurses on duty that day) then the patient stays in the E.R. long past the completion of the initial emergency work.
 This is what happened to Green, and it has become widespread and common.

 To be clear, this death is tragic and, from what I’ve seen and read, there does appear to be some hospital negligence.
 However, I’m worried that Meisel and Pines’ suggested cure is worse than the disease.
-Like many that mistakenly believe in activity measures, they recommend that we force hospitals to measure and report waiting time.
+Like many who mistakenly believe in activity measures, they recommend we force hospitals to measure and report waiting time.
 As evidence that this is the right solution, they cite:

-In England, the National Health System now has a rule that 98 percent of patients have to spend less than four hours in the E.R..
+In England, the National Health System now has a rule that 98 percent of patients have to spend less than four hours in the E.R.

 It’s hard to know whether using performance management would have helped Esmin Green.
-But I’m certain that spending a lot of money to measure waiting time isn’t the answer.
+But I’m certain spending a lot of money to measure waiting time isn’t the answer.